The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Limits on openness and top tier fluidity

 \section{Limits on openness and top tier fluidity}

 The FBAS paradigm reportedly enables the instantiation of consensus systems with \emph{open membership}~\cite{mazieres2015stellar,lokhava2019stellar_payments}.
 And clearly, arbitrary nodes can join an FBAS, causing new quorums to be formed that contain them.
-Based on the preceding discussion, however, we recognize that without creating a new, de-facto disjoint FBAS, or the active reconfiguration of existing nodes, new nodes cannot become part of \emph{minimal quorums}, and hence minimal blocking sets and minimal splitting sets.
-In other words, their existence is irrelevant as far as the discussed safety and liveness indicators are concerned.
-In \cref{sec:analysis} we defined the notion of a \emph{top tier} to reflect the set of nodes in an FBAS that is \emph{not} irrelevant for safety and liveness, i.e., the set of nodes from which minimal quorums, blocking sets and splitting sets are formed.
-The top tier wields absolute power to censor and block the whole FBAS, and malicious subsets of the top tier are both indispensable and sufficient for causing forks and double spends.
+Based on the preceding discussion, however, we recognize that without creating a new, de-facto disjoint FBAS, or the active reconfiguration of existing nodes, new nodes cannot become part of \emph{minimal} quorums and hence minimal blocking sets.
+Thereby, their existence is irrelevant as far as the discussed liveness indicators are concerned, and their importance for safety is limited.
+In \cref{sec:analysis} we defined the notion of a \emph{top tier} to reflect the set of nodes in an FBAS that is central to liveness, i.e., the set of nodes from which all minimal quorums and blocking sets are formed.
+The top tier wields absolute power to censor and block the whole FBAS.

 In the following, we investigate the question to what extent this top tier can be considered a group with open membership.
 How can its power be diluted by promoting additional nodes to top tier status?
 Can nodes be \enquote{fired} from the top tier?
 We make the case that, in general, a top tier $T$ can neither grow nor shrink without either the active involvement of existing top tier nodes \emph{or} a loss of safety guarantees.
 We base all subsequent projections on the status quo of an FBAS that enjoys quorum intersection despite faulty nodes (a \emph{safe} FBAS as per the discussion in \cref{sub:intersection}).